Andranik: Death

-In February 1926, Andranik left Fresno to reside in San Francisco in an unsuccessful attempt to regain his health.
+In February 1926, Andranik left Fresno to reside in San Francisco in an unsuccessful attempt to improve his health.
 According to his death certificate found in the Butte County, California records, Andranik died from angina on 31 August 1927 at Richardson Springs, California.
 On 7 September 1927, thousands paid their final respects.
 A farewell service was given at the Holy Trinity Church, from where the funeral procession headed to the Ararat Cemetery.

 On October 9 more than 2,500 members of the Armenian community attended memorial services at Carnegie Hall in New York.

 After his first funeral, it was planned to take Andranik's remains to Armenia for final burial; however, when they arrived in France, the Soviet authorities refused permission to allow his remains to enter Soviet Armenia.
 Instead they remained in France and, after a second funeral service held in the Armenian Church of Paris, were buried in Père Lachaise Cemetery in Paris on 29 January 1928.

-In early 2000, the Armenian and French governments arranged the transfer of Andranik's body from Paris to Yerevan.
+In 2000, the Armenian and French governments arranged the transfer of Andranik's body from Paris to Yerevan.
 Asbarez wrote that the transfer was initiated by Armenia's Prime Minister Vazgen Sargsyan.
 Andranik's body was moved to Armenia on 17 February 2000.
 It was placed in the Sport & Concert Complex in Yerevan for two days and was then taken to Etchmiadzin Cathedral, where Karekin II officiated the funeral service.
 Andranik was re-interred at Yerablur military cemetery in Yerevan on 20 February 2000, next to Vazgen Sargsyan.
 In his speech during the reburial ceremony, Armenia's President Robert Kocharyan described Andranik as "one of the greatest sons of the Armenian nation."
 Prime Minister Aram Sargsyan, Foreign Minister Vartan Oskanian, and one of Andranik's soldiers, 102-year-old Grigor Ghazarian, were also in attendance.
 A memorial was built on his grave with the phrase Zoravar Hayots—"General of the Armenians"—engraved on it.